 Also in association with our membership in 1% For The Planet, we are pleased to recognize the Bald Head Island Conservancy – a leader in barrier island conservation, preservation and education – as an Official Charity of AdventureCORPS / Badwater.
 Race participants will appreciate that the BHIC cares for this race route’s pristine setting and its role as sea turtle nesting site, and will be encouraged to fundraise for the BHIC and support its mission.
 Learn more at www.bhic.org.

-One goal of the event is to raise $10,000 every year for the Bald Head Island Conservancy, which is enough to purchase one of the special UTV vehicles which the BHIC uses to patrol the beach and care for sea turtle nesting sites.
+Our goal is to raise at least $10,000 every year for the Bald Head Island Conservancy, which aids in the purchase of new UTV vehicles which the BHIC use to patrol the beach and care for sea turtle nesting sites.
 All racers are encouraged to support BHIC and all money donated or raised by them will count towards this ambitious goal.
-More info at www.bhic.org.
+More info at www.bhic.org or donate here (mention “Badwater” in the comments.)

 Death Valley Natural History Association